Płock County

 Płock County (powiat płocki) is a unit of territorial administration and local government (powiat) in Masovian Voivodeship, east-central Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat is the city of Płock, although the city is not part of the county (it constitutes a separate city county).
 The county contains three towns: Gąbin, 17 km south of Płock, Drobin, 29 km north-east of Płock, and Wyszogród, 39 km south-east of Płock.

 The county covers an area of 1798.71 km2.
-As of 2019 its total population is 110,987, out of which the population of Gąbin is 4,125, that of Drobin is 2,872, that of Wyszogród is 2,601, and the rural population is 101,389.
+As of 2019, the total country population is 110,987, out of which the population of Gąbin is 4,125, that of Drobin is 2,872, that of Wyszogród is 2,601, and the rural population is 101,389.

 Neighbouring counties

 Apart from the city of Płock, Płock County is also bordered by Sierpc County to the north, Płońsk County to the east, Sochaczew County to the south-east, Gostynin County to the south-west, Włocławek County to the west and Lipno County to the north-west.